 The process for students and projects to be matched up will be as follows.
 At the admission stage, students will choose one individual mini-project.
 These mini-projects are proposed by our supervisory pool and our industrial partners.
 Students will be based at the home institution of the main supervisor of the first mini-project.

-During their first 3 months at the CDT, students will be working on this mini-project.
+During their first 3 months on the programme, students will be working on this mini-project.
 During months 4-6 of their PhD, students will be working on a second mini-project.
 For students whose studentship is funded or co-funded by an external partner, the second mini-project will be with the same external partner – but it will explore a different question.
 Each mini-project will be assessed, on the basis of a report written by the student, by researchers from Imperial and Oxford.
 The students will then begin their main PhD/DPhil project, which can be based on one of the two mini-projects.